pow123/ncdstableauworkshop/tableau-workshop.md

 <img src="img/img-12.jpg" width=50%>

 15. Drag `Mon-Yr` to "Columns" and 2 variables to "Rows": `Gp Bls-All` and `Gp-Eia`.
-To put them together, right-click `Gp-Eia` in the "Rows" row, and select "Dual Access."
+To put them together, right-click `Gp-Eia` in the "Rows" row, and select "Dual Axis."

 <img src="img/img-13.jpg" width=50%>